Credit Coaching

 Give your business some credit.

-Our business credit advisors offer personalized coaching for improving fundability, building credit for your EIN, and securing loans and credit lines to fuel your growth.
+Our business credit advisors offer personalized coaching for improving fundability, building credit for your EIN, and helping your business prepare for growth-focused financing.

-Powered by Fundability®, our credit program offers consistent touch points and personalized guidance to help you increase your PAYDEX score through an intuitive self-service platform.
+Powered by the Fundability™ business credit building software, our credit program offers consistent touch points and personalized guidance through an intuitive self-service platform designed to support business credit monitoring and education.

-Professional insights to improve fundability and aid in financial growth.
+Professional insights to support business fundability and financial growth.

 Support from the advisor team by phone or email—whenever you need.

-Guides you in establishing and strengthening your business credit history.
+Guides you in establishing and managing your business credit history.

-Proprietary scoring system that evaluates and improves your ability to obtain funding.
+Proprietary scoring system that evaluates factors related to funding readiness.

-Provides step-by-step guidance to finding optimal financing options.
+Provides step-by-step guidance for exploring optimal financing options.

-Helps build and manage both your business and personal credit profiles.
+Helps manage both your business and personal credit profiles.

 Feeling overwhelmed?
 No worries, we cover all of this in our complimentary one-hour business consultation.

-Upon enrollment, you'll receive a welcome call within the first few hours to introduce you to the program and outline the next steps.
+Upon enrollment, you'll receive a welcome call to introduce you to the program and outline the next steps.

-The program walks you through setting up your business credit properly, building trade lines, and improving your Fundability Score™—all with expert tools and guidance to help you qualify for credit and financing.
+The program walks you through setting up your business credit properly, building trade lines, and understanding your Fundability Score™ using expert tools and guidance designed to support your business’s credit and funding readiness.

 Yes!
-The platform includes clear instructions for getting your DUNS number, along with support if you need help during the process.
+The platform includes clear instructions for applying for a DUNS number, along with support if you need guidance during the process.

 New business owners rave about our services.